 Mobile Phone Plans Without a Contract

 All of the low-cost operators (Sosh, RED by SFR, B&You, La Poste Mobile, etc), as well as Free Mobile offer postpaid plans without a contract (forfait sans engagement).
 With these plans, you usually need to already have a phone that you can use in France (suppliers offer only SIM cards, not phones), and mobile subscriptions and customer service are online-based.
 Most providers offer two types of plans: a basic plan with limited calling time/texts/data, and a complete plan that includes unlimited phone calls, unlimited text messages, international calls and Internet.

 Mobile Phone Plans With a Contract

 While the contractless postpaid plans offer low rates and flexibility, plans with a contract can sometimes be a better option, depending on the situation.
-Signing up for a phone plan with a one or two year committment may be a cost-effective way of purchasing a new phone, for example.
+Signing up for a phone plan with a one or two-year commitment may be a cost-effective way of purchasing a new phone, for example.
 Phone plans with a contract generally come with additional advantages that are not available for contractless plans, such as subscriptions to video on demand or music channels like Spotify.

 What You Need to Sign up for a Mobile Phone Plan in France